int-brain-lab/iblrig/docs/source/usage.md

 ## Run a task

-To run a task using command line, open a terminal and type the task path and the subject name
+To run a task using command line, open a terminal and activate the environment and set current directory.

     C:\iblrigv8\venv\scripts\Activate.ps1
     cd C:\iblrigv8\

+### Running a single task

     python .\iblrig_tasks\_iblrig_tasks_TrainingChoiceWorld\task.py --subject algernon

+### Chain several tasks together
+You can feed the `append` flag to the task to chain several tasks together.
+For example, to run a passive task after an ephys task, you can do:

+    python .\iblrig_tasks\_iblrig_tasks_ephysChoiceWorld\task.py --subject algernon

+Followed by:

+    python .\iblrig_tasks\_iblrig_tasks_passiveChoiceWorld\task.py --subject algernon --append

 ## Flush valve